-Following any suspension the lead member of SLT will arrange a return to school meeting with the student and parent/carer as well as the appropriate Year Leader.
+Following any suspension the Year Leader will arrange a return to school meeting with the student and parent/carer as well as a lead member of SLT.
 Whenever possible, the SENDCo will be present for students with special educational needs.
-Where appropriate any link member of staff should attend and a restorative justice approach used.
+Where appropriate any link member of staff should attend, and a restorative justice approach used.

-Students returning from a suspension are to be placed on a report card that is to be monitored by the lead member of SLT, the appropriate Head of Year/member of the pastoral team or the SENDCo in the case of students with special educational needs.
+Students returning from a suspension are to be placed on a report card that is to be monitored by the appropriate Year leader/member of the pastoral team or the SENDCo in the case of students with special educational needs.
+For repeat suspensions, it may be appropriate for the pupil to report to a lead member of SLT.
+The appropriate year leader, Pastoral support officer, SENDCo or the pupil's key worker, will complete a working together document and a behaviour plan with the returning pupil.